mastodon-sc/mastodon-documentation/docs/partC/blender_view/usage.md

   updated in the Blender View.
 It can handle large datasets efficiently.
 It is possible to modify the visualization in Blender.
 * Preferred option for high quality rendering of movies.
+* The timescale in Blender is increased by a factor of 10 compared to Mastodon.
+This is done to make the visualization more appealing.
+1 frame in Blender corresponds to 10 frames in Mastodon.
 * The data can be rotated and shown from all angles.

 ### Example of a visualization of feature color modes